Watch Video

 ✍️ What would change if I:

-• Offered two clear choices within structure?
+• Offered two clear choices within a structure?

 • Stayed calm instead of reactive?